 Featured in Vogue, Stylist, Red, Cleo and the Style column of the Sunday Times, Rebecca has also been awarded ‘Best Emerging Voice’ by Kindred Spirit, ‘Promising New Talent’ by the Mind Body Spirit Festival and ‘Top 100 Women of Spirit’ by the Brahama Kumaris.

 Rebecca experienced her first awakening as a young teenager and has been studying the intuitive mystic arts ever since.
 When she was 18 she answered an inner call to go on a solo pilgrimage to initiate herself in the sacred sites of the U.K. and Ireland.
 She has since traveled many of the world’s ancient sites and leads sacred retreats through her Rise Sister Rise Sisterhood.

 Through her work, Rebecca guides us to connect to the Inner Temple within.
-Rebecca’s work is connected to lineages such as Mother God, Avalonian and Magdalene Priestess Paths, Bhakti Yoga and Shamanism.
+Rebecca’s training and work is connected to paths and lineages such as Bhakti Yoga, Mother God, Avalonian and Magdalene Priestess Paths, and Shamanism.
 Her work is activating and initiatory.

 Rebecca offers scholarship positions to her Work Your Light Course each year and a percentage of all sales is donated to charity.

 Rebecca’s spiritual service work has been acknowledged through the following awards: Brahama Kumaris who awarded her as a ‘Top 100 Women of Spirit’, ‘Best Emerging Voice’ by Kindred Spirit, ‘Promising New Talent’ by the Mind Body Spirit Festival .